 Looking later into the acquisition cycle, first to demonstrate expertise is Ingo Goldbaum, procurement and supply chain management expert.
 With over a decade’s experience in management consultancy, telco, and in the engineering and manufacturing industries, Ingo now has a specific focus in guiding clients through change processes and optimizing their supplier base and supply chain.

 Global supply chains and procurement are essential functions right now, making expert consultancy indispensable.
 This is especially the case when reflecting on the beginning of the pandemic in China, where the lockdown caused severe disruption in manufacturing supply chains globally.
-In regard to private equity specifically, having a handle on procurement and sourcing is essential.
+In regard to private equity team specifically, having a handle on procurement and sourcing is essential.
 This is not usually because of the procurement department, but because of the agreements you have with suppliers; these will be crucial to understanding where and how money is spent.

 Ingo went on to give an example.
 In his 20 years of experience, he found that in the first six months of an acquisition, roughly 20% of savings were made renegotiating agreements back to market conditions.
 Normally, 20% of your supplier base will account for 80% of your spend, so after this quick bit of housekeeping, midterm activities can be undertaken with a more strategic approach.
 Ultimately, it leads to repeatable and recurring savings that make the acquisition more lucrative in the mid-to-long term.
 Thus, supply chain expertise is indispensable for maximising value.